zenhob/modelfactory/README.txt

  ModelFactory[User].create.name  # => 'Factory User'

+Defaults can be overriden on instance creation.
+By not specifying unimportant values, the intention of your tests becomes clearer:

+ def test_welcome
+    user = ModelFactory[User].create(:name => 'bob')
+    assert_equal 'Welcome, bob!', user.welcome
+ end

 If you don't care for the factory creation syntax, ModelFactory defines the factory class method on ActiveRecord models.
 The following is equivalent to ModelFactory[User].create:

  User.factory.create

+When you use a factory to create an instance, the save! and reload methods are called before the instance is returned.
+This means instances must be valid after being initialized by the factory, or an ActiveRecord validation error will be raised.

+ class Widget < ActiveRecord::Base
+   validates_presence_of :name, :desc
+ end

+ ModelFactory.configure do
+   default(Widget) {|w| w.name = 'widget' }
+ end

+ # Raises an error because no desc was provided:
+ Widget.factory.create

+ # Doesn't raise, a desc is provided:
+ Widget.factory.create(:desc => 'widget desc')

+ # Doesn't raise, required values are defined in the default factory:
+ ModelFactory.configure do
+   default(Widget) {|w| w.name = 'widget'; w.desc = 'widget desc' }
+ end
+ Widget.factory.create

-Since factory-created instances are meant to be valid, you will probably need a way to generate unique values.
-ModelFactory keeps a counter for each type that increments when each new instance is created.
-This counter is passed to configuration blocks to make it easier to generate unique values:
+Since creating valid objects usually means having unique values, ModelFactory keeps a counter for each type that increments when each new instance is created.
+This counter is passed to model initialization blocks to make it easier to generate unique values:

  ModelFactory.configuration do
    default(User) do |m, i|